GNN4ITkTeam/CommonFramework/README.md

 - [ ] Be well-documented
 - [ ] Private for the use of the GNN4ITk group but can freeze certain examples and configurations for public release (using a technique like this one: a public release mirror that can be cited)
 - [ ] Be clean - keep messy development and random ideas out of the repository.
 Can include several different models and configurations, but these should have been tested already elsewhere

+### Roadmap for Documentation & Tutorials
+- [ ] Make password-protected example data available for testing and examples
+- [ ] Make a tutorial for how to run Example 1: An inference of a pipeline with module map, GNN and connected components
+- [ ] Make a tutorial for how to run Example 2: An inference of a pipeline with metric learning, GNN and walkthrough
+- [ ] Make a tutorial for how to run Example 3: Training a custom pipeline

+### Roadmap for Codebase
+- [ ] Training script written and tested
+- [ ] Inference script written and tested
+- [ ] Evaluation script written and tested